Skip to main content

 If you have already deployed the application, you can register it to add to the node (after transfering the image).

-Your application is now deployed on the node.
+Your application is now deployed and registered on the node.
 Also, note that you can deploy multiple applications on the same node.